Unicomp Mini Model M

 and its lock-light LED overlay sticker had Unicomp's unique symbols.

 Due to the effects of the subsequent COVID-19 pandemic, the launch was pushed back several times.
 During this time, the keyboard received its final name - the Unicomp Mini Model M or simply "Mini M".
-Several prototypes of P/N UB40E7A were sent out to keyboard and vintage hardware content creators for critical review a month or two before launch; including to Admiral Shark's Keyboards and chyrosran22[7][7]
+During this time, its full-size counterpart, the Unicomp New Model M, was launched.
+Several prototypes of P/N UB40E7A were sent out to keyboard and vintage hardware content creators for critical review a month or two before launch; including to Admiral Shark's Keyboards and chyrosran22[8][8]

 Chyrosran22 - Unicomp Mini-M (IBM SSK repro) review (buckling springs) [accessed 2023-03-04].